 Gulf Islands National Seashore Damage

 Gulf Islands National Seashore, including its Perdido Key Area, suffered $4.5 million in damage from Hurricane Sally and will not be getting any extra funding to make repairs.
 Park Superintendent Dan Brown stated “We have this very, very long list of storm recovery projects and we’re having to prioritize them.” $2 million will be required for road repairs and $1.2 million for repair of the ferry pier.
-While the main parking area at Perdido Key, Naval Live Oaks, and the Okaloosa portion of the park are open, the Ft.
-Pickens area and campgrounds remain closed – primarily because of road damage.
-For more on National Seashore recovery from Sally, see the November 21, 2020 Pensacola News Journal Article “Gulf Islands estimates $4.5 million in damage from Sally in Florida” by Madison Arnold at https://www.pnj.com/story/news/2020/11/20/gulf-islands-estimates-4-5-million-damage-sally-florida/3777695001/.
+The main parking area at Perdido Key, Naval Live Oaks, and Okaloosa portion of the park are open; the Ft.
+Pickens area and campgrounds reopened in early-December having been delayed by road damage which has been only temporarily repaired.
+Other areas of the Park remain closed such as the ferry pier and Highway 399 between Pensacola Beach and Navarre Beach.
+For more on National Seashore recovery from Sally, see the November 21, 2020 article “Gulf Islands estimates $4.5 million in damage from Sally in Florida” at https://www.pnj.com/story/news/2020/11/20/gulf-islands-estimates-4-5-million-damage-sally-florida/3777695001/ and the December 03, 2020 article “Fort Pickens will reopen Saturday; almost three months after Sally” at https://www.pnj.com/story/news/2020/12/03/fort-pickens-reopen-saturday-three-months-after-hurricane-sally/3812982001/, both by Madison Arnold in the Pensacola News Journal.

 Local State Park Update after Sally